 Even making the fifteen hundred mile journey to New Orleans was an ordeal.
 When the men rendezvoused on the banks of the Ohio River to make the long float from there down the Mississippi River to New Orleans, the boats that had been promised were not there.
 The Quartermaster bought whatever dilapidated barges he could find and the troops used axes and frows to cut and shape lumber to patch them.
 They had also been promised suitable clothing, blankets, tents, arms and munitions, none of which were available.
 Many arrived only with the clothes they wore and nothing else.
 They only had a half supply of rations and few pots or kettles in which to cook.

 Despite all these obstacles, the Kentucky volunteers arrived at their destination and played a crucial role in winning the Battle of New Orleans.

 Langston Williams served in Hudspeth’s and Brown’s Regiment, Kentucky Militia, for two tours of duty.
 He probably fought in the Northwest frontier, helping to recover Detroit and other cities from the English.
 To reach the frontier, he and his fellow volunteers would have had to march from the southern border of Kentucky north to Ohio, then cross Ohio northwards into Michigan and what is now Ontario, Canada.
 That would have been a march of well over five hundred miles, much of it along primitive roads and hunting trails.
-They would have had to hunt to feed themselves as they traveled, for there would have been few inns and taverns along the way.
+They would have had to hunt to feed themselves as they traveled.

 The hardships these patriots endured to protect our country shames anyone too lazy or indifferent to even vote.
 Voting is a small effort that helps to keep the United States a nation of the people.
 Each time I cast my ballot in an election, I do it to fulfill my duty and commitment to our country and to honor my ancestors and their sacrifices.